 Can family and caregivers help Parkinson's patients move in bed?

 Family members and caregivers can help Parkinson's patients move in bed.
+It is important to consider caregivers’ safety as they perform manual repositioning which can take its toll on backs, shoulders, wrists and more.
+Friction reducing sheets and sleepwear sets relieve much of this strain and risk of musculoskeletal injury.
 Providing guidance and support when needed while respecting their wishes is crucial.
-Involving family members and caregivers ensures the patient receives additional help while maintaining independence.
+Involving family members and caregivers ensures the patient receives additional help while also helping to maintain independence.

 What are the two main goals for the patient with Parkinson's disease?